nokia/TPMCourse/docs/pcrs.md

   - [Resetting a PCR](#resetting-a-pcr)
   - [Extending a PCR with the hash of file](#extending-a-pcr-with-the-hash-of-file)

-The TPM contains a number of banks of registers used for storing measurements - typically of boot time measurements.
+The TPM contains a number of banks of registers used for storing measurements - typically of boot time measurements - these are a fundamental part of the measured boot mechanism and form a core part of the policy, sealing, reporting and attestation mechanisms that much of the idea of trusted computing is based on.

-The TCG TPM 2.0 standard states that there must be at least two banks, one SHA1 and one SHA256, containing 24 registers

-The TCG x86 Boot Standard states that some of these registers are to be populated during a trusted boot (on x86) and certain registers are used for specific purposes, eg: CRTM, BIOS measures.
+The TCG TPM 2.0 standard (as of writing) states that there must be at least two banks, one SHA1 and one SHA256, containing 24 registers.
+The TCG x86 Boot Standard states that some of these registers are to be populated during a measured boot and certain registers are used for specific purposes, eg: CRTM, BIOS measures.

 ## Reading PCRs